MarkoDjuric/Huddle-Landing-Page-FM/README.md

 font-size: calc( 24px + (48 - 24) * (100vw - 320px) / (1440 - 320) );

-24px is minimal size and 48 is maximum.
+24px is minimal font size and 48 is maximum.

 Starting breakpoint is 320px and maximum is 1440px.
 So font sizes adjusted in this way increase in proportion to the change in screen width of the device